 6. ACKNOWLEDGMENTS

-you can put acknowledgment in the 5th page, the extra page, counting it as the references
+You can put acknowledgment in the 5th page, the extra page, counting it as the references

 The preferred spelling of the word acknowledgment in America is without an “e” after the “g.”
 Try to avoid the stilted expression, “One of us (R. B. G.) thanks ...”
 Instead, try “R.B.G. thanks ...”
 Put sponsor acknowledgments in the unnumbered footnote on the first page.